WRFan/jailbreak10.3.3/README.md

 	pbpaste && echo

-where XXX is the stuff to inject into iPhone clipboard (like your password for Appstore sign-in) and pbpaste will output the clipboard to your ssh app (putty, whatever), then you can simply copy it to the system clipboard where putty is running.
+where XXX is the stuff to inject into iPhone clipboard (like your password for Appstore sign-in) and pbpaste will output the iOS clipboard to your ssh app (putty, whatever), then you can simply copy it to the system clipboard where putty is running.

 Required to make calls: